 Chief Compliance Officer.
 Stephen Naughton is our Vice President and Chief Compliance Officer and oversees our compliance programs.
-He joined Kimberly-Clark in November 2013 with twenty-five years of legal experience, eleven of them spent focusing primarily on compliance and ethics.
-Prior to that, Thomas J. Mielke, our Senior Vice President - General Counsel served as Chief Compliance Officer.
-Mr. Naughton reports directly to Mr. Mielke.
 His duties include: regularly updating the Audit Committee on the effectiveness of our compliance programs, providing periodic reports to the Board, and working closely with our various compliance functions to promote coordination and sharing of best practices across these functions.
 Mr. Naughton is also a member of our Global Risk Oversight Committee.